stackinabox/stackinabox.io/README.md

 vagrant up
 ```

 The `vagrant up` command will take a while to complete.
 The project will download the OPDK (Open Patterns Development Kit) VirtualBox VM from atlas.hashicorp.com.
 Once downloaded, Vagrant will launch the VM in VirtualBox in "headless" mode (no GUI).
 When the VM is up, Docker Compose is used to start the UrbanCode products in multiple containers.
 The Vagrant project will also set several entries in your machine's `hosts` file, and this step may prompt for a password.
-Ultimately you will see this output at the end of process, which is the result of running `docker-compose up`.
+Ultimately you will see this output at the end of the process after running `docker-compose up`:
 ````
 ...
 ==> opdk: Creating ucddb